 The Sculpture Center will host “The Nowness of Then: Lilian Tyrrell’s Disaster Blankets,” as well as a complementary group show titled “Objections and Connections, Fiber Artists Talk Back,” starting Sept.
 15. That same night, the Artists Archives of the Western Reserve will open a group show of its own, “In the Details,” which will include one of Tyrrell’s blankets.

 “I think all of the work is still relevant, which is incredibly upsetting.
-There’s still famine, there’s still war, there’s still environmental concerns,” says Mindy Tousley, Artist Archives executive director.
+There’s still famine, there’s still war, there’s still environmental concerns,” says Mindy Tousley, Artists Archives executive director.
 “Lilian is someone who had an international reputation, so we think of her maybe in terms of that show at SPACES, but that work was actually shown in different venues around the country, and I think, internationally.”

 “In the Details,” curated by textile artist Mary Urbas, gallery coordinator at Lakeland Community College in Kirtland, will emphasize the handwork of the artists featured.
 The show will include artists Susan Shie and Libby Chaney, who, like Tyrrell, infuse political statements into their work.